YeganehMaroufi/YeganehMaroufi/README.md

 👋 Hi there!
 I'm Yeganeh Maroufi, a software engineering student currently pursuing my Bachelor's degree at Islamic Azad University , where I honed my skills in software development.

-💻 I have a strong interest in front-end development and am proficient in HTML, CSS, and JavaScript.
+💻 I have a strong interest in front-end development and am proficient in HTML, CSS, and JavaScript and React.

 🚀 Now, I'm diving deeper into front-end technologies, exploring modern frameworks like React, and working on new projects to expand my expertise.
 I'm passionate about building interactive user interfaces that enhance the user experience.